 This criteria will look at your income to decide if you are eligible for either a Medical Card or a GP Visit Card.
 It will decide if your income is at a level where refusing you a Card of either kind would cause financial difficulties for you.
 If you are under 16 years of age, your parent’s income will be decided on if you are eligible.

 If you don’t qualify for a medical card, you are then assessed for a GP Visit Card.
-According to the HSE, up to

 The criteria will also look at any social welfare payments you are currently receiving, whether you are out of work or in work.
 You must include all details of any payments that you are receiving, as your application may be disqualified if you do not.